 Strong pedagogical leadership for enhancing the quality of pedagogy and curriculum implementation and is found to be a key factor involved in effective practice.

-Strong partnerships with families focussed on improving children’s learning and family engagement with the early childhood programme.
+Strong partnerships with families focused on improving children’s learning and family engagement with the early childhood programme.
 Where parents are engaged in children’s learning and develop a shared focus with teachers on educational aims, children have enhanced cognitive outcomes and learning dispositions.

-Learn more about building relationships with families and whānau here.
+Learn more about building relationships with families and whānau here

 A focus on supporting Māori to achieve as Māori which means more than the use of te reo and waiata, but emphasises building strong relationships with whānau and responding to their aspirations for their children while also seeking to maintain Māori language and culture and develop culturally appropriate pedagogies and assessment practices.